 Each of the five initial partners was invited into the network because the communities they serve face considerable challenges and they have already begun to address those challenges with a commitment to values-based action.
-The initial EcoGather partners are: the Gross National Happiness Center Bhutan, the Maati-Paani-Asha Center in India, FrontLine Farming of Colorado, the Puerto Rico Trust for Science, Research and Technology, and The Center for an Agricultural Economy in Vermont.
+The initial EcoGather partners are: the Gross National Happiness Center Bhutan, the Maati-Paani-Asha Center in India, FrontLine Farming of Colorado, the Puerto Rico Science, Research & Technology Trust, and The Center for an Agricultural Economy in Vermont.

 Through EcoGather, these five communities will be working to recover the ecological knowledge that was devalued and displaced when community-centered agriculture gave way to the purported advancements of industrialized global agribusiness.
 The necessary next shift involves respecting place-based knowledge, returning power to communities, and carefully integrating select technologies for human-scale farming and education.